Achor Community during COVID-19

 - Committing to a discipline of personal prayer and study

 The Achor Community are joined in their regular prayer times by others from Kings.
-Details of the usual meeting times are below.
 If you’d like to come along then please get in touch to find out exactly where we’re gathering.

 Built around the Achor Community are a variety of different community outreach activities in the Sherburn Road area.
 These are steadily developing as we identify local needs and build relationships within the community.
 Activities they are currently involved with include: